grahamcarman/docs/astro/api/get-started.md

 --H 'Authorization: Bearer <your-api-token>' \
 ```

-If the command was successful, you'll receive a response that begins similarly to the following:
+If the command was successful, then you receive a response that begins similarly to the following:

 ```json {28}
 [